medoussemaboussida/Full-Stack-JS-Project/README.md

 ✔️ Moderators can publish articles and posts related to news and developments in the mental health sector.
 ✔️ Students can interact with posts through comments, reactions, and discussions.

 ## Workshops & Events 🎓
 ✔️ A dedicated space for organizing and announcing mental health workshops, training sessions, and awareness events targeting students and university staff.

-## Consultations 🗓️
+## Consultations with Psychiatrists 🗓️
-✔️ Students can book private consultations with psychologists and initiate real-time chat sessions for support and guidance.
+✔️ Students can book private consultations with psychiatrists and initiate real-time chat sessions for support and guidance.

 ## Activities & Wellbeing Tracking 🧠
 ✔️ A space where students can share their own problems and access helpful solutions tailored to similar issues, fostering self-reflection and support through practical guidance.